 k.
 Jerome (AD 347-407) describes the Jews as "... serpents, wearing the image of Judas, their psalms and prayers are the braying of donkeys."
 I. Augustine (354-430) influenced the future direction of organized Christendom more than any person since the apostle Paul.
+Augustine's

-Augustine's Tract Against the Jews was so influential that derogatory arguments against Jewish people throughout the Middle Ages were usually called 'Augustinian.'
+Tract Against the Jews was so influential that derogatory arguments against Jewish people throughout the Middle Ages were usually called 'Augustinian.'
 Augustine applied the allegorical method of interpretation to the prophets and Revelation.
 He interpreted the first resurrection and millennium of Revelation 20 as salvation of the soul at the new birth.
 Augustine developed the idea that the church is the kingdom of God foretold in such Scriptures as Daniel 2 and 7 and Revelation 20.
-In The City of God, Augustine was the first person to teach that the organized catholic church is the Messianic kingdom and that the Millennium began with the first coming of Christ.
-'Therefore the Church even now is the kingdom of Christ, and the kingdom of heaven.
-Accordingly, even now His saints reign with Him.'

-m.
+In The m.
 Cyril, bishop of Alexander (378-444) drove the Jews from the city.
 'He assembled the Christian mob, incited them against the Jews by his excessive fanaticism, forced his way into the synagogues, of which he took possession for the Christian,' and handed over the Jews' property 'to be pillaged by the mob, ever greedy of plunger.'